GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

 </figure>

 {% Aside %}
-Note that this meta tag extension is not supported in Chrome on iOS or iPadOS, as these versions are powered by Apple’s WebKit instead of Chrome’s Blink rendering engine.
+Note that this meta tag extension is only supported by Chrome 108 and up at the time of writing.
+Support excludes Chrome on iOS and iPadOS, as these versions are powered by Apple’s WebKit instead of Chrome’s Blink rendering engine.
 {% endAside %}

 ## Testing and feedback